K3 metrics from little string theory: Wall crossing and the metric

 Much of the data discussed in \S\ref{sec:data} is actually quite familiar to both string theorists and mathematicians.
 Recall that the moduli space of semi-flat metrics on elliptically fibered K3 surfaces is \be \brackets{ O(\Gamma^{18,2})\backslash O(18,2) / (O(18)\times O(2)) } \times \RR_+ \times \RR_+ \ , \ee where $\Gamma^{p,q}$ refers to the even unimodular lattice with signature $(p,q)$.
 The last two factors respectively parametrize the size of the base and the size of the fibers.
 The moduli space of F-theory on such a K3 surface is \eqref{eq:ellipticMod} except for the last factor, since the fibers are not part of spacetime.
 This is dually the moduli space of heterotic string theory on $T^2$ (where $\RR_+$ in this frame corresponds to the coupling constant).\footnote{The map between F-theory and heterotic moduli has been worked out explicitly for both 10-dimensional heterotic theories on $T^2$ without Wilson lines (where the dual F-theory compactifications involve K3 surfaces with Shioda-Inose structures) \cite{cardoso:fMap,lerche:fMap,morgan:fTheory,sethi:fluxes}.} Since the moduli space of heterotic string theory (except for the coupling constant) becomes the parameter space of the little string theory, \eqref{eq:ellipticMod} (minus the last two factors) becomes the mass parameters in the central charge function.
 Similarly, the flavor charge lattice is the spacetime gauge charge lattice $\Gamma^{18,2}$.\footnote{As discussed in footnote \ref{ft:noIP}, the inner product on the charge lattice should be forgotten.
 We nevertheless denote it as $\Gamma^{18,2}$ in order to emphasize its connections with the spacetime gauge charge lattice and $H_2(\M^\vee,\ZZ)$.} (The gauge charge lattice is also quite simple, as $r=1$.)
+However, note that there are only 18 flavor central charges, not 20.
+This follows from the fact that $O(18,2)/(O(18)\times O(2))$ has complex dimension 18.
+So, the flavor central charge is not an arbitrary homomorphism from $\Gamma_{\rm flavor}$ to $\CC$.

 Similarly, the moduli space of Ricci-flat metrics on K3 surfaces is \be \brackets{ O(\Gamma^{19,3})\backslash O(19,3) / (O(19)\times O(3)) } \times \RR_+ \ , \ee where the final factor corresponds to the total volume, and by heterotic/M-theory duality this is also the moduli space of heterotic on $T^3$.
 Again neglecting the $\RR_+$ factor, we find that the little string theory gains 21 real parameters upon compactification on $S^1_R$. $\rank\Gamma^{18,2}=20$ of them correspond to Wilson lines for background gauge fields, and the 21st is $M_sR$.
 The condition of having only abelian flavor symmetries in the little string theory translates to having only abelian gauge symmetries in the parent heterotic string theory and to having a K3 surface without ADE singularities in the M-theory frame.